stamby/bmi/README.md

 # bmi
 A shell script to calculate Body Mass Index (BMI).
 Based upon `bc`.

-Made with the intent to practise `bc` syntax.
+Made with the intent to practise the `bc` syntax.

 ```
 Usage: bmi.sh FEET INCHES POUNDS